astriagk/ping-parent-backend/docs/AI_CONTEXT.md

 9. **Service Layer**: Business logic belongs in services, not controllers.

+10. **Duplicate Checking**: Always implement duplicate checking for create/update operations based on business logic.

+11. **User ID to Foreign Key Conversion**: When creating modules that reference parent or driver data (like students), always convert `userId` (from authenticated user) to the appropriate foreign key (`parent_id` or `driver_id`) in the service layer.
+Never accept these IDs from the request body for create operations - derive them from the authenticated user's context.

+12. **Update API Documentation**: After implementing a new module, update `docs/API_DOCUMENTATION.md` with all endpoints.

+13. **Update Swagger Documentation**: After implementing a new module, update `docs/swagger.yaml` with all endpoints, schemas, and responses.

-10. **Testing**: When implementing new features, consider writing tests following the existing test patterns.
+14. **Testing**: When implementing new features, consider writing tests following the existing test patterns.

 ---